 Size and Weight Restrictions

-Commercial vehicles may not travel on parkways.
+Commercial vehicles are not permitted to travel on parkways.
 All commercial drivers must use Local and Through truck routes to the intersection nearest their destination.
 All posted restrictions must be obeyed.
 Vehicles exceeding any of these dimensions must obtain a daily over-dimensional vehicles permit for each trip (going and coming back).
 Apply for a daily permit for over-dimensional vehicles

 illustration of truck's size and weight restrictions